khusbume1/Crop-Prediction-Machine-Learning-System/README.md

 USDA NASS for agricultural data
 NASA for satellite imagery
-Research community for datasets and methodologies
+Research community for datasets and methodologiess